arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 2: How will the migration impact my existing workflows and computations?
+### How will the migration impact my existing workflows and computations?
 <details>
 <summary> <b>Answer</b>: </summary>
  The research facilitation team is committed to assisting you during the migration process.
 Our team will work closely with you to ensure that your existing workflows and computations are seamlessly transferred to Wulver.
 We understand the importance of minimizing disruptions to your research activities, and our experts will provide guidance and support to address any compatibility issues that may arise.
 You can expect personalized assistance to make the transition as smooth as possible.
 If you have specific concerns about your workflows, please don't hesitate to reach out to our team for tailored support.